IBM/kubernetes-networking/README.md

 Session ended, resume using 'kubectl attach busybox-5858cc4697-mvgsf -c busybox -i -t' command when the pod is running deployment.apps "busybox" deleted
 ```

+## Next Steps

+Continue your learning by visiting the [Istio workshop](https://github.com/IBM/istio101/tree/master/workshop).
+With Istio, you can manage network traffic, load balance across microservices, enforce access policies, verify service identity, and more.